|

 which leads to the top of the mountain as

-inland side of the ridge with views of a
+the ridge with views of a mountain cirque

-broad views.
-Pictures of hikers by The Cross
+Pictures of hikers by The Cross with downtown

 |